Azamara Pursuit deck plans

 Azamara Pursuit deck plan changes 2018 refurbishment review

-The ship's 4-month long drydock refurbishment (following the transfer from PandO) was done at Harland & Wolff shipyard in Belfast Ireland and resulted in the following changes:
+The ship's 2-month long drydock refurbishment (June-July, following the transfer from PandO) was done at Harland+Wolff shipyard (Belfast Ireland) and resulted in the following changes:

 - Large touch screen displays were installed in several areas around the ship.
 They allow passengers (for free) to send digital postcards, explore world atlas maps and also provide Azamara Cruises itineraries and ports of call information.